 - Good quality plastics will last a long time

-- Bin is much easier to empty versus the Dyson V6 trigger
+- The bin is much easier to empty versus the Dyson V6 trigger

 - This is very expensive for a handheld